 In order to address the EUDR challenges and ensure an unrestricted trade access for Malaysian palm oil, MPOC and the Malaysian Government is engaging the EU, industry members and CPOPC to ensure that the Malaysia is classified as a low-risk country, MSPO is accepted as a tool in meeting the EUDR requirements and for Malaysian palm oil to continue accessing the EU markets without additional regulatory barriers and cost.

-This include lobbying for financial and technical provisions and assistance from EU for Malaysia to meet the due diligence and traceability requirements, especially for smallholder, and positioning the Malaysian Sustainable Palm Oil (MSPO) certification scheme as a compliance tool to meet the EUDR requirements.
+This include lobbying for financial and technical provisions and assistance from EU for Malaysia to meet the due diligence and traceability requirements, especially for smallholders, and positioning the Malaysian Sustainable Palm Oil (MSPO) certification scheme as a compliance tool to meet the EUDR requirements.

 Malaysia is also leveraging on multilateral engagements with producing countries to present a collective case to the EU for better negotiating position.
 Both Malaysia and Indonesia have held joint dialogues and engagement sessions with the EU on EUDR through CPOPC, and will continue engaging through this platform in seeking favourable outcomes for producing and countries.